luxonis/depthai-experiments/README.md

 Comprehensive collection of AI model usage, including object detection, classification, segmentation, and many more.

 ### [🔄 Stream Manipulation](stream-manipulation/)
-Examples showing how to manipulate, process, and transform different types of streams (RGB, depth, neural inference).
+Examples showing different ways to stream data from DepthAI devices, including MQTT, TCP, RTSP, and WebRTC implementations.

 ### [📚 Tutorial](tutorial/)
 Step-by-step guides and educational content to help you get started with DepthAI.